 Total water use is the combination of groundwater extractions and surface water supplies.
-While surface water is used to meet agricultural crop demands and when available at times in excess of demands recharged for conjunctive management, groundwater meets agricultural demands in excess of available surface water supplies, as well as municipal demands and is exported.
+While surface water is used to meet agricultural crop demands and when available at times in excess of demands recharged for conjunctive management, groundwater meets agricultural demands in excess of available surface water as well as municipal demands.
 Precipitation makes up a portion of the agricultural demand met by surface water.
 TABLE ES-4 breaks down total water use by sector and supply.